-Mam anti colic bottles are loved by moms because they’ve been proven to relieve their babies of colic 80% of the time!
+Mam anti colic bottles are loved by moms because in a medical study in 2011, they reduced colic symptoms in 80% of the babies involved!

 The vented base controls the milk flow while keeping air and foam from building up.
 The absence of foam and air is what keeps your little one’s tummy free of gas, and keeps him or her smiling.